 The Stock Exchange in Copenhagen was built by the industrious King Christian IV, who, due to war debt later in life, had to sell several of his properties, including The Exchange, in order to make ends meet.
 This happened in 1647, only seven years after the building had finally been completed.

-The performance in shown in front of a mosaic by Danish artist Boye Givskov, which depicts the history of The Exchange.
+The performance was shown in front of a mosaic by Danish artist Boye Givskov, which depicts the history of The Exchange.
 The performance combines stories about money and everyday life, about the Kings daydreams and the unpredictable movements of the stock market – a man-made system, which is just as turbulent and unpredictable as the weather.

 In 1969 Danish artist Lene Adler Petersen performed her work The Female Christ, in which she walked naked through The Exchange while carrying a cross.
 This work is a central piece in Danish art history – it was a confrontation of capitalism and disrupted business as usual.
 P-p-p-pengene builds on this work, but uses a different tactic: As a disturbed lecture or a guided tour in poetic breakdown, the performance invites the audience inside this otherwise inaccessible historical building, which is owned by The Danish Chamber of Commerce and not usually open to the public.